For every $100 awarded by US foundations, only 4.6 cents focuses on trans communities.

 • How are fellows selected?

-To avoid potential conflicts of interest, selection committee members who are employed at the same entity as any specific candidate, or who otherwise have a close relationship with the candidate, are recused from reviewing that candidate’s application.
+Each year, a selection committee made up of GUTC Working Group members and GUTC Fellow Alumni reviews and rates applications in accordance with program’s goals and priorities.
+To avoid potential conflicts of interest, selection committee members who are employed at the same institution or otherwise have a close relationship with a candidate, are recused from reviewing that candidate’s application.
 Each application is weighed on its own merits; no special consideration is given to applicants from foundations represented on the GUTC Working Group, or among Funders for LGBTQ Issues’ membership or foundation funders.

 Get Involved